Of Disciples and Higher Education

 Education for Eternity

-A BYU education is for more than just the intellectual growth that can be fostered in other institutions.
+A BYU education is more than just the intellectual growth, which can be fostered in other institutions.
 It is also meant to educate the soul.

 Brigham Young, the Educator